davidrhoden/davidrhoden-basic-netlify/pages/stories.md

 Saw Willy Wonka.

+## 1975

+Played with Playmobil toys.

+Refused to finish a crunchy peanut butter sandwich at Kesler's house.

 ## 1976

 Pine cone battle at Cub Scouts.

 Bicentennial stuff.

-Neighborhood Olympics.
+Went to Confederama.

+Saw _Star Wars_.

+We had a neighborhood Olympics and a I won a few medals, though no golds.
+A kid named Tony Bianchino, a relative of our neighbors came to play in a tri-corner hat.
+He would say "I came to jump!" but he could hardly jump at all.
+Still, I came to jump!" became a commonly heard phrase in our neighborhood."

 November 7, 1976: Saw Georgia Tech beat Notre Dame without completing or attempting a forward pass. https://ramblinwreck.com/beat-notre-dame-without-throwing-a-pass-georgia-tech-did-it-in-1976/ Had boiled peanuts.

-Went to Confederama.

-Played with Playmobil toys.

-Refused to finish a crunchy peanut butter sandwich at Kesler's house.

 ## 1977